What To Do Before Your Baby's Arrival

 - If purchasing a used crib, make sure it meets current safety standards.

-National Safety Council (NCS) Crib Safety Tips (PDF)
+National Safety Council (NCS) Requirements for Crib Safety Opens new window

 - Find a Sutter Pediatrician near you to be your baby's doctor